Da1yuqin/TCDiff/README.md

 We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.

 ## Contributing
-Heartfelt thanks to these amazing contributors for making this project shine! 💡💪🌟
+Heartfelt thanks to my amazing contributors for making this project shine! 💡💪🌟
 <table>
   <tbody>
     <tr>